jgiacomini/Tiny.RestClient/README.md

 ```cs
 client.Settings.Add(new CustomCompression());
 ```
-You class must implement the interface ICompression.
+Your class must implement the interface ICompression.